 The Examination Committee consists of four to six voting members.
 The Committee includes:

-- At least one member, but not more than three members, of the Candidate's supervising committee.
+- At least one member, but not more than three members, of the Candidate's supervisory committee.

 - A non-voting Chair appointed by SGS.
-SGS will appoint a Full or Emeritus Member of the graduate faculty (from another unit within the division) to serve as Chair of the Examination Committee.
+SGS will appoint a Full or Emeritus Member of the graduate faculty from outside of Art History to serve as Chair of the Examination Committee.

 External Appraiser

-The external appraiser must be a recognized expert on the subject of the dissertation and must be external to the University as well as research institutes.
+The external appraiser must be a recognized expert on the subject of the dissertation and must be external to the University as well as its affiliated research institutes.
 Such an individual must be an associate or full professor at the home institution or, if the individual comes from outside the academic sector, must possess the qualifications to be appointed to an academic position at this level.
 The graduate unit must have a copy of the dissertation delivered to the appraiser at least six weeks, and preferably longer, in advance of the examination date.
-Appraisals must be submitted to SGS at least two weeks in advance of the examination date; if they are not, the examination may have to be rescheduled.
-The graduate unit must also ensure that copies of the dissertation are made available to all other voting members of the examination committee at least six weeks in advance of the examination date.
+The appraiser must submit their formal appraisal of the dissertation to the Department at least two weeks in advance of the examination date; if they do not, the examination may have to be rescheduled.

 Step 3 Final Oral Examination (FOE)